 SHSU is a safe, inclusive organisation and we work hard to prevent hate crime and support students who become victims of hate crime

-We are proud to represent and support an incredibly diverse student body, and we want our students to be safe during their time at university, regardless of their ethnicity, sexuality, gender, religion or disability.
+We are proud to represent and support an incredibly diverse student body, and we want our students to be safe during their time at university.

 You can visit the Student Advice Centre at The HUBS (City Campus), and our advisors will guide you through the reporting process, or you can:

 - Call 101 for non-emergencies or 999 in an emergency.